I’m running to represent the 6th District for the same reason I first ran for the Statehouse.

 a job-training agency for low-income women.

-Andrew now works for IDE, a Colorado-based organization that produces agricultural
+In 2010, Andrew joined IDE, a Colorado-based organization that produces agricultural

 technology and training for small-scale farmers and businesses.
 Over the last 30 years,